KishorAlagappan/house-price-prediction-app/README.md

 The project involves building a regression model to predict house prices using the Boston Housing dataset.
 It explores features like crime rate, average number of rooms, accessibility to highways, and more to create an accurate prediction model.
 The codebase includes data preprocessing steps, visualization of data distributions, and training/testing the model.

 ## Dataset
 The Boston Housing dataset contains 506 instances with 13 features each.
 The dataset is divided into training and testing sets.
-Features include attributes like per capita crime rate, average number of rooms per dwelling, and others that influence house prices.
+Features include attributes like per capita crime rate, the average number of rooms per dwelling, and others that influence house prices.
 The dataset is loaded using scikit-learn's `load_boston` function.